Corporate Comedy, Corporate Comedians, Event Entertainment & Funny Keynote Speaker

-A comedian for your Serious Corporate Event?
+Clean Comedian Shaun Eli for your Serious Corporate Event?

 Hire a comedian?
+A funny keynote speaker?
 Why wouldn’t you?

-No matter how much your attendees love their work
+No matter how much your attendees love their work,

-professional comedy entertainment will enhance your conference
+professional comedy entertainment will enhance your conference.

-laughter is a shared experience that brings people together.
+- Laughter is a shared experience that brings people together.

 - Because studies have shown that humor helps people retain what they’ve learned.

-Because comedy at your event is like the fine wine or delicious dessert that helps you appreciate your gourmet meal even more.
+- Because massive laughter at your event is like the fine wine or delicious dessert that helps you appreciate your gourmet meal even more.

+That depends.
 Is the entertainer making balloon animals and singing silly song parodies?
-Or is he a Wharton-educated, award-winning economist & former bank vice president pleasing your audience with clean, smart comedy that may include content specific to your industry.
+Or is he a hilarious Wharton-educated, award-winning economist & former bank vice president pleasing your audience with clean, smart comedy?
+Comedy that may include content specific to your industry.
 For example, it’s not just financial companies that use principles of risk management.
 So do stand-up comics!

-Entertaining stories from the life of a comedian can show how he too uses risk management to further his objectives and counter obstacles on the way to achieving his goals.
+Entertaining stories from the life of a comedian can show how he uses risk management to further his objectives and counter obstacles on the way to achieving his goals.

 Many corporate and organizational conferences end with entertainment.
 Not just to make the conferences more fun and make people want to come back…people retain more if they’re entertained & enjoy themselves at an event.

 Adding comedy to your conference doesn’t just make it more fun,